amovah/pastore/README.md

 - `db`: type `String`, required. encrypted database.
 - `password`: type `String`, required. master password of this db, not current pastore.

+Arguments to Promise:

+- `status`: type `Boolean`. it will be true if your password is correct and otherwise it will be false.

 Import database.

 ## Contributing